mnms/docs/docs/install-fbctl.md

 ec2-user@flashbase:1>
 ```

-From now, you can try ingestion and querying in LightningDB with [Zeppelin](try-with-zeppelin.md) .
+From now, you can try ingestion and query in LightningDB with [Zeppelin](try-with-zeppelin.md).
 And for further information about commands of FBCTL, please use [Command Line](command-line-interface.md).

 [^1]: If you type 'enter' without any text, the default value is applied.
-In some case, default value will not provided.
+In some cases, the default value will not be provided.